 Identify who will be responsible for recruitment.
 Determine if the problem lies in recruiting or retaining personnel?
-Quite often, retention of employees is directly linked to the hiring process.
+Quite often, the retention of employees is directly linked to the hiring process.
 If you are in the ready-aim-hire mode, you may be creating a retention problem by making quick hiring decisions.

 Create a Managers Hiring Tool Kit